Response Updates

 All named storms are a form of tropical cyclone, a rotating, organized system of clouds and thunderstorms that originates over tropical or subtropical waters and has a closed low-level circulation.

-Whether Helene becomes a hurricane during the 2024 hurricane season or even receives tropical storm status will depend on its wind speed.
+Whether Helene would become a hurricane during the 2024 hurricane season depended entirely on its wind speed.

 Early in a cyclone’s development, as a tropical depression, wind speeds are less than 39 mph.
 Tropical depressions are not given names but are tracked in case they grow into tropical storms or hurricanes.

-Helene’s classification as a tropical storm and the release of its name would happen when its sustained wind speed reaches 39 mph.
-If that speed reaches 74 mph, Helene will be a hurricane.
+Helene’s classification as a tropical storm in 2024 and the release of its name happened on September 24 when its sustained wind speed reached 39 mph.
+When that speed surpassed 74 mph on September 25, Helene became a hurricane.

 As you’ll see below, even if a tropical storm never achieves hurricane status, it can pose a threat to lives and property.